Digital transformation is breaking the news.

 Since both models require a lot of effort, splitting the broadcast network into two separate entities might dilute the resources needed for the transformation.

 First, the newspaper must build a user-friendly site with a best-in-class conversion design.

-Second, the newspaper must add the capability to produce video news stories and produce quality news shows.
+Second, the newspaper must be able to produce video news stories and quality news shows.

 Possible Destination: Streaming Services

-Streaming networks have the most straightforward success strategy in the new landscape; provide the highest quality episodic entertainment to paying subscribers.
+Streaming networks have the most straightforward success strategy in the new landscape; they provide paying subscribers with the highest quality episodic entertainment.